-SALDRU has been commissioned by the International Initiative for Impact Evaluation (3ie) and the Department of Rural Development and Land Reform (DRDLR) to undertake a comprehensive evaluation of the impacts of the Land Restitution Programme on the economic, social and psychological outcomes of the beneficiaries.
-To achieve these objectives, SALDRU has launched the Land Restitution Evaluation Study (LRES), which will collect and analyse primary data on beneficiaries before and after they receive their compensations.
+SALDRU was commissioned by the International Initiative for Impact Evaluation (3ie) and the Department of Rural Development and Land Reform (DRDLR) to undertake a comprehensive evaluation of the impacts of the Land Restitution Programme on the economic, social and psychological outcomes of the beneficiaries.
+To achieve these objectives, SALDRU launched the Land Restitution Evaluation Study (LRES), which collected and analysed primary data on beneficiaries before and after they receive their compensations.

-The LRES survey will track and interview approximately 6000 land restitution beneficiary households twice over four years.
-The purpose of the survey is to collect data on a broad range of outcomes, including consumption, food security, production and land use, income, employment, assets, credit, savings, investment, mental health, risk taking, time discounting and cognitive functioning.
+The LRES survey tracked and interviewed land restitution beneficiary households.
+The purpose of the survey was to collect data on a broad range of outcomes, including consumption, food security, production and land use, income, employment, assets, credit, savings, investment, mental health, risk taking, time discounting and cognitive functioning.

 People